 Mavericks: An Incorrigible History of Alberta

-Mavericks presents the story of Southern Alberta in a dynamic and compelling way.
-Unlike a traditional history exhibition that lists dates, names, and events, Glenbow will provide visitors with an experience of what it means to be Albertan.
-The dynamic gallery tells our province's history through the stories of 48 mavericks – adventurous, hard-working and spirited men and women.
-This gallery sees the old “book on a wall” text panels replaced with interactive technology.
-Glenbow has also rolled
+Unlike a traditional history exhibition that lists dates, names, and events, Mavericks offers an experience of what it means to be Albertan.
+This dynamic gallery tells our province's history through the stories of 48 mavericks - men and women who shaped Alberta with their ingenuity, ambition and adventurous spirit.

 Niitsitapiisinni: Our Way of Life

-Journey through the Blackfoot Gallery: Niitsitapiisinni: Our Way of Life.
-Uncover the traditions, values, and history of these people, who have lived for thousands of years in the northwestern plains of Alberta and Montana.
-The Blackfoot share their story through interactive displays and artifacts and through a circular narrative path that guides visitors through Nitsitapii history.
-This innovative permanent gallery, the culmination of 10 years of collaboration and friendship, showcases artifacts from Glenbow's world-renowned Blackfoot collections.
+You are in Treaty Seven territory!
+Journey through the Blackfoot Gallery and uncover the traditions, values, and history of the people who have lived for thousands of years in the northwestern plains of Alberta and Montana.
+The Blackfoot share their story in their own words, with interactive displays and artifacts that guide visitors through Nitsitapii history and to the present day.

 Discover the stories of Canada's first inhabitants.
 From the northern beauty of Inuit carvings to the intricacy of Plains quillwork and distinctive designs created by Northwest Coast Peoples, enjoy an authentic glimpse into the diversity of First Peoples' traditional culture.